 - Can easily be doubled or tripled for when you want to make more.

-- Dried black beans: No soaking required.
-You will need to rinse and drain with cold water just to make sure to get all of the dirt off.
+- Dried black beans: You will need to rinse the beans with cold water and then drain just to make sure to get all of the dirt off.
+No soaking required.

 - Cold water: It is very important not to use warm water, so the cooking time is not thrown off.
 You’ll soon understand why.

-- Salt is optional: Sometimes I add a pinch to bring out flavour but more often than not, I leave it out.
+- Salt (optional): Sometimes I add a pinch to bring out flavor but more often than not, I leave it out.
 This is especially important when I know I’ll be using my beans for baking.

-Tip: Testing how to cook black beans in the Instant Pot in 2 different size pots was life changing.
+Testing how to cook perfect black beans in Instant Pot in two different size pots was life changing.

-How to Cook Beans in 6 Quart Pot
+How to Cook Black Beans in Instant Pot

 - Prep the beans by rinsing in a colander under cold water.
 Drain completely and don’t soak.

 - Cook on High Pressure for 12 minutes.
-Some models have a “pressure cook” button and make sure you select “high” pressure.
+On some models, you have to press Pressure Cook button and select High pressure.
 The simpler model, Lux, has a Manual button and cooks only with high pressure.
+Press that one.

-- Drain, rinse and cool black beans: When float pin is down, it is safe to open the pot.
+- Drain, rinse and cool off black beans: When float pin is down, it is safe to open the pot.
 I like to rinse cooked beans under gentle stream of cold water.
-Then drain, cool and use in recipes.
+Then drain excess liquid, cool and use in recipes.

 - Cold water: Always use cold water.
 Warm or hot water will change cook time.

-- Be gentle: Handle cooked black beans carefully with a metal spoon.
+- Be gentle: Handle tender black beans carefully with a metal spoon.
 They are delicate and tender.

-- Broth: Do not discard the liquid.
+- Bean broth: Do not discard the cooking liquid.
 It is a delicious and nutritious veggie broth.
 Use as a base for making any soup.
 Especially, Instant Pot black bean soup.

 This is a basic straightforward recipe that will get you straight-up cooked black beans.
-If you would like to add a little extra flavour to them, there are some things you could try.
+If you would like to add a little extra flavor to your Instant Pot black beans and serve as a side dish, there are some things you could try.

-- Add a few wedges of white onion in there just to infuse some flavour.
+- Add a few wedges of yellow onion in there just to infuse some flavor.
 You can even leave the skin on.

 - Whole cloves of garlic would be another aromatic you could use.